Chapter 9: An Empire in Ruins

 The game takes a moment to stare tragically at the body of yet another robotic Cait Sith of all things, as if that remotely warranted this kind of dramatic focus.
 Shelke then engages Nero, openly betraying him, though he doesn’t seem to be taking her seriously.
 The fight is soon interrupted as he gathers up an aura of darkness.
 We return to Vincent at the foot of the Shinra building.

-Relying mostly on our machine gun, we fought numerous monstrous insects before finally finding two robotic insects in the form of not one but two Black Widow robots.
+Relying mostly on our submachine gun (for lack of better ammunition), we fought numerous monstrous insects before finally finding two robotic insects in the form of not one but two Black Widow robots.
 Wow, you really don’t want to let those assets go to waste, do you Square?
 The Black Widow TW battle (which I assume stands for “Black Widow Twin”) involved mostly fighting the bottom robot while the top one dropped explosive orbs.
 They would occasionally attempt to switch places to force the player to choose between switching targets or to spread out the damage between both targets.
 We did the latter.
-Luckily, the robots seem to have been downgraded since Shinra Manor, and it was easy enough to kill them in this small room.
+Luckily, the individual robots seem to have been downgraded since Shinra Manor, and it was easy enough to kill them in this small room.

 Sure enough, the first of several elevator rides was just ahead of us.
 Each of these elevators was set on an open platform and accompanied by a mini-game-esque secondary objective to detonate “Surveillance Mines,” which were little helicopter drones that would explode when shot.
 This mission was easy enough when I first attempted it with the pistol, but I became wary of losing ammunition, so I switched guns and lost every attempt that followed.